 Indeed.
 How and why would God command believers to act in the same manner as the greatest tyrant in the history of mankind?

 Verse 4:34 goes on to tell men, “then if they obeyed/heeded/complied with you (Arabic: ata’nakum), then do not seek a way against/over them.”
 Unlike Q-N-T, ata’ (root taa-waw-‘ayn) implies obedience/compliance with another human being; i.e. one’s husband.
-This is the only place in verse 4:34 where obedience to one’s husband is discussed.

 The resumption particle fa (then/so) is used at the beginning of the sentence, indicating that this “obedience” refers to something in context.
 In 4:34, it denotes compliance with the husband’s attempts at reconciliation.